algorithm-helper/algorithm-helper/content/categories/data-structures/lists/amortization.md

 ### Example

-The example used here will be in the context of vectors/dynamically resizing arrays, and the amortized cost of inserting elements when we have to double the size of the underlying array when it becomes full:
+The example used here will be in the context of dynamic arrays, and the amortized cost of inserting elements when we have to double the size of the underlying array when it becomes full:

 ```
 // Starting array: